Mrgove10/Mine.Js/README.md

 ## Info

-if you have an adbblocker, some scripts may be blocked, please deactivate your adblock
+if you have an adblocker, some scripts may be blocked, please deactivate your adblock

 ## roadmap

 - autocrafting
 - feed to keep up updated in the game events
 - fastest way to find diamond
+- reset the page if the user falls